-Cazuelas Mexican Pottery Dishes
+Cazuelas: Mexican Pottery Dishes

 These large clay dishes are ideal for simmering mole and other sauces because the clay heats the contents evenly, eliminating burnt spots.
-Cazuelas are shallow, usually 5-7 inches deep and rounded like a bowl.
+Cazuelas are shallow, usually 5 to 7 inches deep and rounded like a bowl.
 They often have handles for easier handling over open fire.
 The outsides are sometimes painted with bright beautiful colors.
 The inside is glazed and the clay imparts a wonderful flavor to the dish.

-Barro or Olla Mexican Pottery Pots
+Barro or Olla: Mexican Pottery Pots

 Barro literally means "mud" but generally means "clay," and olla means "pot."
 Ollas are large, deep clay pots perfect for simmering beans, stews and soups.
 The clay heats evenly and is perfect for all-day cooking over a direct flame.
 The clay can be fragile and sensitive to quick temperature changes.
 Cooking in the clay pots imparts an earthy flavor to the dish.
-To view or purchase an olla go here.

-Metate y Mano Hand Grinder
+Metate y Mano: Hand Grinder

-A large tool usually made of stone or lava rock.
-It consists of a large stone surface, slightly concave, sitting on 3 short legs.
+This is a large tool usually made of stone or lava rock.
+It consists of a large stone surface, slightly concave, sitting on three short legs.
 It is usually about the size of a large, rectangular platter.

 There is a large cylinder of stone that is rolled on the surface to grind or mix the items placed on it.
 Sometimes the legs are longer, allowing the user to sit in front of it.
-To view or purchase a metate y mano go here.

-Molcajete y Tejolote Mortar and Pestle
+Molcajete y Tejolote: Mortar and Pestle

 A small wood, stone or clay bowl with an elongated cylinder of the same material that is rounded on each end.

-Molinillo Wooden Whisk or Stirrer
+Molinillo: Wooden Whisk or Stirrer

 A cylinder of wood that is spun between the hands in a cup of hot chocolate to produce a foam on the top.
 They can be simple or highly decorated.

-Tortillero Tortilla Press
+Tortillero: Tortilla Press